tyson-swetnam/all-hands-pitch/PITCHME.md

 ---?color=linear-gradient(80deg, white 50%, #567AD2 50%)

-@snap[east span-40 text-center font-righteous text-white]
+@snap[east span-40 text-center font-cabin text-white]
 @fa[quote-left quote-graphql](How will this be accomplished?)
 @snapend